 Freshman (2009-10):In his first season with the Toreros, earned a starting role in the singles ladder...
 Went 10-10 in dual match play, slotting primarily at the No. 3 slot (7-8)...
 Partnered with three different Toreros in doubles competition...
 Helped the Toreros to a third place finish at the WCC Championships with two singles wins over Evan Schleining (6-3, 6-3) of Portland and Einar Hart (6-3, 6-2) of San Francisco...
 Also picked up two tandem victories with Powers at No. 3 over Geoff Hernandez (8-3) of Portland and Einer Hart and Mark De Castro (8-3) of San Francisco...
 Tabbed All-WCC Honorable Mention for singles...
 Competed in the National Collegiate Tennis Classic after joining the team mid-year.

 High School/Junior:Attended Jean-Jaures...
 Obtained a Top 40 Jr. ranking in France...
 Competed in the French Championship doubles semifinals.

 Personal:Born in Paris, France...
 Chose to come to USD because of the great and personable head coach Brett Masi, strong tennis history, and the superb academics...
 Enjoys playing soccer in his free time.

-The No. 39 University of San Diego men's tennis team (18-7, 9-0 WCC) topped the No. 25 Boise State Broncos (28-6) Saturday afternoon at the Los Angeles Tennis Center in the first round of the NCAA ...
+The No. 18 University of San Diego men's tennis team (20-4, 9-0 WCC) get set for the quarterfinals of the West Coast Conference Championships Thursday afternoon at the Barnes Tennis Center in San...
 Read More [+]